Services we offer

-Birds spotted in area include the Spotted Pardalote and Yellow Tailed Black Cockatoos.
+Birds seen in area include the Spotted Pardalote and Yellow Tailed Black Cockatoos.

 The group take a minimal disturbance approach where possible, slowly removing weeds such as olives, ash and onion weed to make space for the local native vegetation to regenerate as well as planting local native species.

 Friends of Hallett Cove Conservation Park has supported revegetation, conservation and promotion of the park since 1987.

 Hallett Cove Conservation Park is an environmental refuge within suburban Adelaide, where visitors can marvel at the evidence of millions of years of sedimentation in the eroded landscape, while taking in dramatic coastal vistas.
 It is one of Australia’s most outstanding geological sites, containing evidence of an ice age from 280 million years ago.